cansud98/cansud98.github.io/computing.md

 Activities such as compiling model code can be performed on the same node to which you log in or by submitting the compilation to the job scheduler.

-Remote Access: HPC is accessible only when on-campus or when using the campus VPN.
+**Remote Access**: HPC is accessible only when on-campus or when using the campus VPN.

 To download the VPN software, visit [FSU Cisco AnyConnect VPN client](https://its.fsu.edu/services/virtual-private-network?_gl=1%2A16o60xg%2A_ga%2AMTk5OTg1MzQxNy4xNjcwNjA3Njk5%2A_ga_JD6E8L9B8V%2AMTcyNTU2MTMyOC4xMC4xLjE3MjU1NjEzMzYuNTIuMC4w "website"), and for further details please check [this link](https://servicecenter.fsu.edu/s/article/How-do-I-connect-to-the-HPC-or-other-RCC-resources-from-off-campus "website").

-Data Transfer: To transfer data from HPC to your laptop or desktop using sftp or scp, you must directly connect to the disk on which your data are located.
-This is done as follows: scp <user>@hpc-login.rcc.fsu.edu:/<path/to/data> </target/file/path>
+**Data Transfer**: To transfer data from HPC to your laptop or desktop using sftp or scp, you must directly connect to the disk on which your data are located.
+This is done as follows:

+scp <user>@hpc-login.rcc.fsu.edu:/<path/to/data> </target/file/path>

 where <user> is replaced with your username and <path/to/data> is replaced with the data path (/gpfs/home/cd21q/model; /gpfs/research/eoas/cd21q, etc.) on which your data are located.

-Visualization: *** text will be updated *** ssh -Y <user>@hpc-login.rcc.fsu.edu
+**Visualization**: *** text will be updated *** ssh -Y <user>@hpc-login.rcc.fsu.edu

 # Part-I: Obtaining & Compiling the Model